 Students may apply for recognition of existing qualifications or skills, knowledge and experience (credit transfer or recognition of prior learning).
-The granting of course credit may affect course fees, as well as the duration of the course.
-We will advise you in writing of changes to fees or course duration as a result of the credit.
+The granting of course credit may affect the duration of the course.
+VTI will advise you in writing of changes to the course duration as a result of the credit.
 You will also be issued with a new Confirmation of Enrolment (if applicable).

 For further details please refer to VTI website RPL and Credit Transfer or visit VTI campus.

 VTI has the following entry requirements:

 - Be at least 18 years of age and have completed the equivalent of Year 12.

 - Have an IELTS* score of 5.5 (test results must be no more than 2 years old with no band score less than 5 in each module).